ryansonshine/amazon-translate-subtitles-cli/README.md

-  -i, --input <file>                source video file path -t, --target-language <language>  target language to translate to (ISO 639-1) -s, --source-language <language>  source language to translate from (ISO 639-1) (default: "en") -o, --out <file>                  path and filename to save the srt file -p, --profile <profile>           AWS profile to use for AWS SDK -n, --no-progress                 disables progress bar
+  -i, --input <file>                source video file path -t, --target-language <language>  target language to translate to (ISO 639-1) -s, --source-language <language>  source language to translate from (ISO 639-1) (default: "en") -S, --source-type <type>          type of source track to use for translation (choices: "auto", "sdh", "forced", default: "auto")
+  -o, --out <file>                  path and filename to save the srt file -p, --profile <profile>           AWS profile to use for AWS SDK -n, --no-progress                 disables progress bar